Take A Hard Look At Your Customer Experience

 WRITTEN July 9, 2015 Author: Rich Atkins

 Customer Service FAILure can occur because representatives may not be well trained, the phone system may be too complicated, or the website may be having some issues.
-But the important question should be: Is management aware that there are any problems?
+But the bigger question is: Does management even know these issues exist?

-When is the last time you contacted your organization’s customer service to see what it is like?
+When was the last time you tested your own company’s customer service to experience it firsthand?

 ACCESSING ACCOUNT OR WASTING MY TIME